Opioid maker agrees to pay $225M to settle federal probes

 The company has agreed to pay a criminal fine of $2 million and forfeit $28 million.
 It will also pay $195 million to settle civil allegations, prosecutors said.

-Prosecutors say the company schemed to boost sales for Subsys by paying doctors bribes and kickbacks in exchange for prescriptions.
-The bribes were paid in the form of fees for sham speaking engagements that were billed as educational opportunities for other doctors.
+Prosecutors say top Insys executives put patients at risk in order to boost sales for Subsys by paying doctors bribes and kickbacks in the form of speaker fees for programs billed as educational opportunities for other doctors.
+In reality, prosecutors say, the events were mainly social gatherings for doctors and their friends to enjoy a fancy meal.

+“Paying bribes and providing other incentives to prescribe opioids with little regard to patient welfare surely signals a company is more concerned with profits than patients,” Christian J. Schrank, Special Agent in Charge for the Office of Inspector General of the U.S. Department of Health and Human Services said in a statement.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.